AutomateAndThrive/new-project-setup-guide/Project Branching Strategy.md

-# Project Branching Strategy - Pixel to Profit
+# Project Branching Strategy

-This document outlines the Git branching strategy and workflow for the Pixel to Profit project, ensuring consistent development practices across the team.
+This document outlines the Git branching strategy and workflow for new projects, ensuring consistent development practices across the team.

 ## 🎯 Overview